Farini/SkyNation/Readme.md

 ### Playability Improvements.
 Started: 2/17

+- [X] Ingredients and sufficiency
+- [X] Create a general Header View in SwiftUI for all SwiftUI base views
+- [X] Improve People Selection View - Add a mark so user knows when they are selected
+- [X] Improve Timer View
+- [X] Improve Game Buttons (buttonStyle)
 - [X] Module View -> If no other modules, only hab is available
 - [X] GameLoop: Look for dates (Lab Activities, Human Activities, Vehicles)
 - [X] Timing of Activity according to people's happiness, teamwork and intelligence